ktomk/pipelines/doc/PIPELINES-CACHES.md

 version 0.0.48 (July 2020), _docker_ was always
 "cached" as it is handled by docker on your host.

+What is the benefit of a cache when running `pipelines` locally?

-Pipeline caches can help to speed-up pipeline execution to spare network round-trips and computation and once populated even run `pipelines` completely offline from your local system (if the tools in in the build script support offline usage, e.g.
+Pipeline caches can help to speed-up pipeline execution and spare network round-trips and computation.

+Once populated, caches even allow to run
-_composer_ does fall-back to the cache in case remote resources are not reachable, it is also much faster when it can install from cache).
+`pipelines` completely offline from your local system (if the tools in the build script support offline usage, e.g. _composer_ does fall-back to the cache in case remote resources are not reachable, it is also much faster when it can install from cache - this is only exemplary).

 To ignore caches for a pipeline run, add the `--no-cache` switch which effectively does not use caches and establishes the old behaviour.

 Most often caches are for caching build dependencies.
 For example Composer packages, Node modules etc. .
-All predefined caches are supported as documented for
-[the Bitbucket Pipelines file-format][BBPL-CACHES] \[BBPL-CACHES]:

 ### Predefined Caches

+All predefined caches are supported as documented for [the Bitbucket Pipelines file-format][BBPL-CACHES]
+\[BBPL-CACHES] which makes it straight forward to configure a dependency cache just by its name:

 | Cache Name | Path                             |
 | ---------- |----------------------------------|